mhchavez/SCMA-Notebook.io/_posts/2019-09-23-Working-in-Mothur.md

         Bash$ load module mothur 1/42.3
         Bash $ mothur
 **2. Grouping the reads**
-Once we have the stability files, we are going to group all forward and reverse reads belonging to a sample into one.
+Once we have the stability files, we are going to group all forward and reverse reads belonging to a sample into one contig and in the process of matching if there is disagreements in the base being call on each of the reads the algoritm will decide base on the quality to keep one or other base or called N.

         mothur > make.contigs(file=stability.files,processors=4)